maxime-tournier/maxime-tournier.github.com/notes/convex-optimization.md

 # Notes & References

-[^dual-cone]: actually, the notion of dual cone can be expressed using
+[^dual-cone]: Actually, the notion of dual cone can be expressed using
     only the canonical pairing between $$E$$ and its dual $$E^*$$

-[^farkas-lemma]: consider the Lorentz cone projected on the plane with
+[^farkas-lemma]: Consider the Lorentz cone projected on the plane of
-    normal $$\mathbb{1}$$: the projection is the union of slices of the cone by planes parallel to the projection cone.
-The intersection of each slice with the cone is the surface above a parabola passing through the origin, whose shape flattens as the slice gets further from the origin.
-The union of all these subsets is the *open* half-plane plus the origin, which is not closed.
+    normal $$(1, 1, \ldots, 1)^T$$: the projection is the union of slices of the cone by planes parallel to the projection plane.
+Each slice is delimited by a parabola passing through the origin of the slicing plane, and whose shape flattens as the slicing plane gets further from the origin.
+The union of all these slices is the *open* half-plane plus the origin, which is not closed.